oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   3. In the **Java JVM dropdown** Select the `/usr/lib/jvm/java-11-openjdk`  ** DO NOT PRESS INSTALL YET**

   4. Set the **Install Path** to be `/home/opc`

+  (It's really important that you do this, otherwise you'll have to manually setup a lot of the following)

   ![](images/06-eclipse-installer-selections.png)